KenichiNomura/nebskill/step3-neb/INSTRUCTIONS.md

   "n_images": 9,
   "method": "improvedtangent",
   "spring_constant": 0.1,
+  "optimizer": "FIRE2",
   "dft_barrier_ev": null,
   "phase1": { "phase": 1, "converged": true, "...": "..." },
   "latest":  { "phase": 2, "converged": true, "...": "..." }
 }
 ```

-## Method fallback
+## Optimizer fallback

-If the agent selects `string` method on retry, NEB is recreated with
+If the agent selects `switch_optimizer(optimizer="MDMin")` on retry, NEB is
-`method='string'`, which tends to perform better when energy kinking is
+re-run with `MDMin` instead of the default `FIRE2`, which tends to perform
+better when energy kinking is detected (more tolerant of noisy/
-detected.
+discontinuous forces). `method` (tangent scheme) is fixed and not
+LLM-adjustable.

 See [references/neb_method.md](../references/neb_method.md) for full
 details.